TDX: ITS Change Management Procedures

 Approval: Lead or above

-Minor Change – A low risk, low impact, change required to complete project tasks, or trouble tickets that do not directly affect operations of priority 0-2 systems.
+Minor Change – A low-risk, low-impact, change required to complete project tasks, or trouble tickets that do not directly affect operations of priority 0-2 systems.
 For example, storage expansions and firewall rule changes.

 Approval: Lead or above